rayhannr/image-colorpicker/README.md

 This project provides you a tool to pick a color from an image file.
 It will display your picked color and its closest [Tailwind color](https://tailwindcss.com/docs/customizing-colors) when you click on a pixel in the image.

-## Current Condition
-After the image is loaded, it will be drawn to a `canvas` and it's not responsive.
-I'm still searching for a way to make it responsive and update it soon (or maybe not, at least in the near future).
-Feel free to fork and pull request to this project.

 ## Future updates
 * **Zoom on image** : Users will be able to zoom the image in and out to pick color easier
-* **Responsive canvas** : The image drawn on `canvas` will always fit its container even when the users change their viewport

 ## Available Scripts